opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 109    That being said, the parties did not suggest that the present criminal revision fell outside the statutory language in s 400(1) CPC.
 I took the view that this must be right; there was nothing that should have been appealed which would have fallen within the prohibition in s 400(2) CPC, and the High Court was entitled here to examine the regularity of the proceedings below.

 110    The prosecution did, however, mount a challenge to the existence of this Court’s revisionary jurisdiction, on the basis that no “serious injustice” had been caused to the petitioners.
 This submission was based on the High Court’s recent pronouncement of the law in _Oon Heng Lye v Public Prosecutor_ (“_Oon Heng Lye_”) that the revisionary jurisdiction of the court is to be sparingly exercised, and that this will typically “require a demonstration not only that there has been some error but also that material and serious injustice has been occasioned as a result”: at \[14\].
 In addition, the High Court in _Knight Glenn Jeyasingam v Public Prosecutor_ stated that “the irregularity or otherwise noted from the record of proceedings must have resulted in _grave and serious injustice_” \[emphasis added\]: at \[19\].
-The prosecution submitted that the petitioners had only been deprived of company documents and some electronic devices; and the only complaint they had made was that this had hindered the filing of their taxes.[\[note: 55\]](#Ftn_55) The prosecution argued that this did not amount to serious injustice.
+The prosecution submitted that the petitioners had only been deprived of company documents and some electronic devices; and the only complaint they had made was that this had hindered the filing of their taxes.[^55] The prosecution argued that this did not amount to serious injustice.
 Further, the prosecution emphasised that it had allowed the petitioners to make copies of the necessary documents, but the petitioners had refused to do so.
 Thus, if there was any serious injustice, the petitioners had inflicted that injustice upon themselves.

 111    The petitioners, for their part, argued that the prosecution’s arguments missed the point.
 They had suffered serious injustice because of the Magistrate demonstrating a closed mind to their case, as evidenced by her wrongful admission of the Annex and Addendum and willingness to hear the prosecution _ex parte_.
-The Magistrate’s refusal to apply the plain language of s 370 CPC was a “serious irregularity” justifying the exercise of the High Court’s revisionary jurisdiction.[\[note: 56\]](#Ftn_56)
+The Magistrate’s refusal to apply the plain language of s 370 CPC was a “serious irregularity” justifying the exercise of the High Court’s revisionary jurisdiction.[^56]

 112    I was of the view that the petitioners had indeed suffered material and serious injustice in this case, although not entirely for the reasons advanced by the petitioners.
 I have already outlined above why I found no bias – real or apparent – in this case.
 So that was not a ground for finding serious injustice.
 Instead, I considered that there was serious injustice because property which indisputably belonged to the petitioners was being retained by the CAD without any legal basis for its retention.